Clitoria ternatea: Culinary

-The flowers have more recently been used in a color-changing gin.
+The flowers have more recently been used in a color-changing gin and absinthe.
 Blue in the bottle, it turns pink when mixed with a carbonated mixer such as tonic water due to the change in pH.
 As organic colours are not permanent, this type of gin is recommended to be stored in a dark place to maintain the effect.
+It is, however, not an allowed food ingredient in the EU and at least one gin using it was recalled for that reason.

 Traditional medicine

-In traditional Ayurvedic medicine, it is ascribed with various qualities including memory enhancing, nootropic, antistress, anxiolytic, antidepressant, anticonvulsant, tranquilizing, and sedative properties.
+In traditional ayurvedic medicine, it is ascribed with various qualities including memory enhancing, nootropic, antistress, anxiolytic, antidepressant, anticonvulsant, tranquilizing, and sedative properties.
 In traditional Chinese medicine, the plant has been ascribed properties affecting female libido due to its similar appearance to the female reproductive organ.
-Using its extract have also shown its ability to reduce intensity of behavior caused by serotonin and acetylcholine.
+Its extract has been shown to reduce intensity of behavior caused by serotonin and acetylcholine in mice.

 Its extracts possess a wide range of pharmacological activities including antimicrobial, antipyretic, anti-inflammatory, analgesic, diuretic, local anesthetic, antidiabetic, insecticidal, blood platelet aggregation-inhibiting and for use as a vascular smooth muscle relaxing properties.
-This plant has a long use in traditional Ayurvedic medicine for several diseases and the scientific studies has reconfirmed those with modern relevance.
+This plant has a long use in traditional ayurvedic medicine for several diseases and the scientific studies has reconfirmed those with modern relevance.